The Mental Measurements Yearbook can be found online, if you want to search for test reviews from experts.

 To explain a few of those points it is necessary to understand how tests work, and how the MMY is set up.

 First, it is important to understand that the MMY in print is a "non-cumulative" book.
 That means that something published in one volume won't be repeated in the next volume.
 So if you want to find a test review of a test which was published in 1995, you need to look at the volume that covers that time period.
-The most recent MMY (the 19th MMY) only covers tests published or revised in the last few years.
+The most recent MMY (the 17th MMY) only covers tests published or revised in 2005, 2006, and 2007.
 So you cannot use it to find any tests that were developed or revised before 2005 or maybe 2004 at the earliest.

 To address that, and cover tests that didn't get reviewed in the MMY itself, there is a second series of books called "Tests In Print" that indexes the MMY.
 To find your test in the MMY books, start by looking in the Test In Print books.
 That will lead you to one or more volumes of the MMY.

-Second, the online MMY is not comprehensive for older voumes before the ninth MMY.
+Second, the online MMY does not include any volumes before the ninth MMY.
 So, anything reviewed in the eights MMY or previously will not be included.
 Furthermore, the online MMY only covers the most recent set of reviews.
 So if a test has been revised the more recent version will be covered in the online copy, but the older one will not be.
 If you wanted to trace the history of the Scholastic Aptitude Test, for example, you'd have to look at the print MMY because the online database would only have the new SAT reviewed.